KhilanSurapaneni/StockSense/README.md

 ### User Authentication
 - **Sign Up:** Users can create an account using their email and a password.
 - **Login:** Registered users can log in to access personalized features.
-- **Profile Management:** Users can manage their profile information and view saved stocks.
+- **Profile Management:** Users can manage their profile information and view favorited stocks.

 ### Dashboard
-- **Overview:** Provides a summary of the stock market's current state, highlighting major indices and trends.
+- **Overview:** Provides a summary of the stock market's current state, highlighting major indices and trends, as well as general business news.
 - **Favorite Stocks:** Displays a quick view of the user's favorite stocks.

 ### Stock Search and Visualization